Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Islington and are not the council.
 About us

-The Planning Sub Committee B of Islington Council is scheduled to meet on Monday 9 March 2026 to consider a range of planning applications.
-The agenda includes proposals for a rear extension at 137 Newington Green Road, conservation work on the Clock Tower at Highbury Hill, and the stopping up of a section of footway on Wilson Street to facilitate development.
+The Planning Sub Committee B of Islington Council met on Monday 09 March 2026 to consider three planning applications.
+These included a part-retrospective application for a rear extension at 137 Newington Green Road, a proposal to dismantle and refurbish the Clock Tower at Highbury Hill, and an application to stop up part of the footway on Wilson Street to facilitate development at Arbuthnot House.

 137 Newington Green Road, London, N1 4RA

-The committee will consider a part-retrospective application for the retention of a two-storey full-width rear extension at 137 Newington Green Road1.
-The application also includes alterations such as the relocation and increased height of a rear extraction flue, and the installation of a new extraction system on the flat roof.
-This development has previously been subject to an Enforcement Notice, which was appealed and dismissed by the Planning Inspectorate.
-The Inspector found that while the scale and massing of the extension were acceptable, its external finish gave it an unfinished appearance and harmed the character and appearance of the Newington Green Conservation Area2.
-The current proposal aims to address these concerns by introducing a high-quality brick cladding that matches the existing London Stock brick of the host terrace.
-The relocation and increased height of the extraction flue, along with a new rooftop extraction system, are designed to reduce visual prominence and improve odour and noise control.
-Acoustic reports have been reviewed, and a comprehensive set of conditions is recommended to secure noise mitigation, limit plant operating hours, and ensure a detailed sound-insulation scheme.
-The proposal also includes sustainability measures and improved building performance.
-The report notes that the applicant will be required to comply with all Building Regulations and Fire Safety Regulations.
+The committee was scheduled to discuss a part-retrospective application for the retention of a two-storey full-width rear extension at 137 Newington Green Road1.
+The application also included alterations such as the relocation and height increase of a rear extraction flue and the installation of a new extraction system on the flat roof.
+This development had previously been the subject of an Enforcement Notice, which was appealed and dismissed by the Planning Inspectorate.
+The Inspector had found that while the scale and massing of the extension were acceptable, its external finish caused harm to the character and appearance of the Newington Green Conservation Area2.
+The current application sought to address these concerns by introducing a high-quality brick cladding that would match the existing London Stock brick of the host terrace.
+The relocation and increased height of the extraction flue, along with a new rooftop extraction system, were designed to reduce visual prominence and improve odour and noise control.
+The report indicated that the proposal, subject to recommended conditions, was considered to address the harm identified by the Inspector and preserve the character and appearance of the conservation area, while also safeguarding neighbouring amenity.

 Clock Tower, Highbury Hill, London, N5 1BA